Subaru-PFS/pfs_helpdesk_tutorial/docs/00_01_pfs_pipeline.md

 # PFS 2D Pipeline Overview

+The latest PFS 2D data reduction pipeline (DRP) is now based on the third generation (Gen3) LSST middleware.
 The PFS pipeline organizes data using key terms:

 - `visit` refers to a unique exposure identifier.